Setup

 base_path is where you want the file to be saved.

-is defined at the module level to get the directory path:IMAGE_PATH = os.path.join(os.path.dirname(__file__), "static/flower_imgs")
+IMAGE_PATHis defined at the module level to get the directory path:IMAGE_PATH = os.path.join(os.path.dirname(__file__), "static/flower_imgs") -

 namegen defines how the file name is to be generated.
 I wrote a little function called